-Samara University named after Korolyov has developed an upgraded version of the bionic underwater drone "Perch".
-The device retains its fish-like shape and moves in the water using its tail fin.
+A modernized version of the bionic underwater drone "Okun" has been developed at the Samara University named after Korolev.
+The device retained its fish-like shape and moves in the water with the help of a caudal fin.

 The length of the underwater drone is 1 meter.

-The prototype was already equipped with the appropriate electronics with a video camera, microprocessor, technical vision system and transceiver, but in the new version we are significantly changing the electronics, for example, we are installing a more powerful radio control and communication system and a more advanced and high-quality video camera.
-The control range of the device will significantly increase.
+The prototype was already equipped with the appropriate electronic filling with a video camera, a microprocessor, a technical vision system and a transceiver, but in the new version we are significantly changing the electronics, for example, we are installing a more powerful radio control and communication system and a more advanced and high-quality video camera.
+The control range of the device will increase significantly.

 In the new version, the trim control system has been modernized.
-This allows the "Perch" to quickly surface, raising its "back", on which the video camera lens is installed, above the water surface.
+This allows "Okun" to quickly float to the surface, raising its "back", on which the video camera lens is installed, above the water surface.

 This innovation makes it possible to quickly change the shooting angle from above-water to underwater and vice versa.
 The image from the video camera is transmitted to the operator in streaming video mode thanks to a powerful video signal transmitter on board.

-We are currently installing the drone's electronics, and an important task is to achieve complete sealing of the device.
-We plan to test the upgraded version this year - first in the pool, then in one of the reservoirs in Samara.
+The electronic filling of the drone is currently being installed, an important task is to achieve complete sealing of the device.
+We plan to test the modernized version this year — first in the pool, then in one of the reservoirs in Samara.

-The bionic shape of the "Perch" allows it to consume less energy for movement and makes it less visible in the water compared to traditional underwater drones.
+The bionic shape of "Okun" allows it to consume less energy for movement and makes it less noticeable in the water compared to traditional underwater drones.
 In addition, it is able to independently navigate underwater and distinguish between specified targets.

 Earlier www1.ru reported that the Russian autonomous underwater drone TurtleROV2 was released into mass production.

-Underwater drone for demining the sea area developed in Russia
+Underwater drone for mine clearance of the sea area developed in Russia

-Can navigate in space: underwater drone with AI presented in Russia
+Can navigate in space on its own: underwater drone with AI presented in Russia

 Russian submarines alarmed Great Britain: AI will be involved in tracking submarines